kandrelczyk/tauri-leptos-template/README.md

 This template should help get you started developing with Tauri and Leptos.

+It uses Tauri 2.0beta and Leptos 0.6.

 It has examples of:

 * command returning `Result` that can be used with create_resource, Suspense and ErrorBoundary.
 * command accepting no arguments
 * sending events to the front-end
+* tailwind CSS integration
+* logging on both front-end and back-end

+### Desktop app

+Run `cargo tauri dev`

-### Android build
+### Android app

-To build the app for Android on Linux insert those exports into .bashrc:
+To build the app for Android on Linux insert following into .bashrc:

 ```
 export JAVA_HOME={java home}